Insulin Doctor: This Is The First Sign Of Dementia! The Shocking Link Between Keto & Brain Decline!

 TL;DR

-• The timing of meals matters significantly, with breakfast being particularly problematic for insulin resistance and evening eating spiking glucose levels
+- Timing of meals matters significantly for insulin management, with breakfast being particularly problematic for those with insulin resistance

 Episode Recap